NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 How to Drain a Top-Loading Washing Machine

-STEP 1: Turn off the power.
+Step 1: Turn off the power.

-STEP 2: Locate the drain hose and water supply hoses.
+Step 2: Locate the drain hose and water supply hoses.

 Depending on how your machine is configured, the drain hose may carry water into either a standpipe, a drainpipe in the wall, or a large nearby utility sink.

-With a large bucket at the ready, disconnect the drain hose from the pipe by simply wigging it loose.
+With a large bucket at the ready, disconnect the drain hose from the pipe by simply wiggling it loose.
 Hold the hose up in the air until you’re ready to fill the bucket; once you lower the end of the hose below the water level of the water in the basin, gravity will cause the water to flow out.

-If you need to pause and empty the bucket, place the disconnected end of the drain hose back into the drain pipe.
+If you need to pause and empty the bucket, place the disconnected end of the washing machine drain hose back into the drain pipe.
 Repeat this process until you completely drain the washing machine, holding the hose lower and lower to the ground as the water level in the basin decreases.
 You may need to utilize a shallower container like a 9-inch-by-13-inch baking dish in order to keep it as low to the ground as possible.

-STEP 4: Remove a drain hose clog.
+Step 4: Remove drain hose clogs.

 You may find when you lower the hose into the bucket that the water drains slowly or not at all.
 This likely indicates a blockage in the drain hose.
-Release it, using a plumbers snake.
+Release it, using a plumbing snake.
 Push the tip of the coil in until you reach the blockage, turning manually with the handles on the opposite end until you get through the blockage.

 Be prepared for water to flow out from the hose once you remove the clog.

-STEP 5: Remove a drain pump clog.
+Step 5: Remove drain pump clogs.

 If the clog doesn’t appear to be in the drain hose, it may be hiding in the drain pump.
 The drain pump may be located behind removable panels in either the front or back of the washing machine, even underneath the appliance, requiring you to tip the machine forward to access it (consult your owner’s manual for instructions).
 You’ll see a drain hose and inlet hose connected to it with spring clamps.